telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_mysql_sink.md

     void capRecords(NGSIBatch batch, long maxRecords) throws EventDeliveryException;

 This method is always called immediatelly after `persistBacth()`.
-The same destination tables that were upserted are now checked in terms of number of records: if the configured maximum (`persistence_policy.max_records`) is overcome for any of the updated tables, then as many oldest records are deleted as required until the maximum number of records is reached.
+The same destination tables that were upserted are now checked in terms of number of records: if the configured maximum (`persistence_policy.max_records`) is exceeded for any of the updated tables, then as many oldest records are deleted as required until the maximum number of records is reached.

     void expirateRecords(long expirationTime);

-This method is called in a periodical way (based on `persistence_policy.checking_time`), and if the configured expiration time (`persistence_policy.expiration_time`) is overcome for any of the records within any of the tables, then it is deleted.
+This method is called in a periodical way (based on `persistence_policy.checking_time`), and if the configured expiration time (`persistence_policy.expiration_time`) is exceeded for any of the records within any of the tables, then it is deleted.

     public void start();